We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 Two recent developments have broadened the scope of treasury connectivity beyond that of the traditional TMS.
 One is the unbundling of corporate banking services by API-first tools for spend management, procurement, payments, and more.
 Think Revolut, Adyen, PayPal, Spendesk, and others.
 These systems, which connect to one another almost exclusively over API, have gone from niche, specialized tools to critical parts of the modern finance stack in just a few years – leading to financial data being spread across multiple systems.

 The second trend is the proliferation of real-time payment and data capabilities.
 Over the last decade, key parts of the payment infrastructure in Europe and the US have been upgraded to support real-time payments.
-Banks, in turn, have exposed their APIs to make real-time payments available to customers, leading to the exponential growth of several instant payment schemes – now used widely by consumers and increasingly businesses too.
+Banks, in turn, have exposed their APIs to make real-time payments available to customers, leading to the exponential growth of several instant payment schemes—now used widely by consumers and increasingly businesses too.

 This shift presents a challenge to the legacy TMS.
 As of today, many such systems are unable to integrate with API-first platforms or even a traditional bank’s modern API offering.
-This results in siloed systems, a reliance on outdated data, and an incomplete financial picture.
+Modern treasury platforms that have emerged over the last five or so years, in the midst of the API revolution, are one alternative.
+To learn more, read our deep-dive on bank connectivity.

 When and why companies invest in treasury software

-• Companies with no dedicated treasury software in place and relatively standard processes
+• Companies without dedicated treasury software

 Companies without dedicated treasury software

-Companies seeking a wider treasury transformation project
+Companies upgrading as part of a treasury transformation

 How much does a TMS cost?

-Generally, businesses with more complex treasury needs, international operations, and multiple entities can expect to invest over $100,000 per year for a robust TMS.
-Mid-size businesses with more straightforward needs can expect to invest up to $40,000 per year for a standard, off-the-shelf TMS solution.
+• Mid-size businesses with simpler needs can expect to pay up to $40,000 per year for a standard, off-the-shelf solution.

-What are the alternatives to a TMS?
+What are the alternatives to a traditional TMS?

 Manual processes ERP software TMS Modern platforms